Sanofi-Public/spatialone-pipeline/README.md

 - Reproduce SpatialOne Manuscript results
 - Analysis of a [Lung Cancer Squamous Cell Carcinoma](https://www.10xgenomics.com/datasets/human-lung-cancer-ffpe-2-standard) using SpatialOne
+- Execution of a SpatialOne analysis using Card & Hovernet as deconvolution and segmentation methods

 **Assumptions:**
 These tutorials assume that the user has docker installed in the machine used to run the experiments.
 Such machine should fulfill the requirements defined in the [system requirements section](#system-requirements).